mkitt/dotfiles/Readme.md

 ```

 Note: Any `*.local` files are ignored by git.
 The `install`/`uninstall` script
 symlinks/removes a `gitconfig.local`.
-On my machine the dotfiles directory is
-stored in iCloud so it's just there as a convenience.

 ### GPG
 Install GPG Keychain for GPG signing to happen automatically.
 See [GPG
 Tools][gpg_tools] for more information.
 To obtain your GPG signing key you can
 either open up GPG Keychain, or run `gpg --list-keys` and add this to in your
 `.gitconfig.local` file.
+If you are transferring a key to a new computer
+see [the knowledge base article][gpg_transfer]

 ### Install Polarized terminal themes
 Included in the vimrc is `Plug mkitt/pigment`.
 This is the color settings for